apperph/devops-technical-challenge/README.md

 &nbsp;
 * Tier 1, 2 and 3 completion should be 2 weeks.
 &nbsp;
-* Submit the commit hash on or before the final day (11:59:59 UTC+8) of the given time frame on the DevOps Candidate message thread on our Basecamp.
+* Submit the repo name, repo link and commit hash on or before the final day (11:59:59 UTC+8) of the given time frame on the DevOps Candidate message thread on our Basecamp.
 &nbsp;
 * Submit the working url on or before the final day (11:59:59 UTC+8) of the given time frame on the DevOps Candidate message thread on our Basecamp.
 We should be able to access the URL/ and URL/health.
 &nbsp;